Ellen is a copywriter for pc/nametag.

 The future of sustainable events

-It is important to understand the future outlook for sustainable meetings.
+It is important to understand the future outlook for sustainable meetings and events.
 What used to be a business add-on, sustainability now encompasses a holistic way of doing business that is becoming more of a cultural movement within the meetings and events industry.
 As more Millennial and Generation Z attendees enter business world and attend events, they bring with them the need for authenticity.
 Recent surveys find that for these generations, climate change is of greatest concern.
 And, they’re more willing to align with a company that mirrors their values, beliefs and political views.

 Sustainable practices are attracting those of equal mindset